MMikhailova/MMikhailova/README.md

 > _"Never dream about success.
 Work for it."_

 - 👩‍🎓 I'm currently completing Web development program at [HackYourFuture Belgium](https://github.com/HackYourFutureBelgium).
 - 🧭 My past experience in project management and entrepreneurship has shaped me as a good team player and excellent communicator.
-I believe that these skills will help me to become a good developer.
+These are the core skills of a successful developer.
 - :ru: I speak English, French and Russian.
 - 🌎 I'm eager to contribute to Web world development in order to solve human problems in the real world.
 - [![Linkedin](https://i.stack.imgur.com/gVE0j.png) Let's get in touch](https://www.linkedin.com/in/1404mikhailova/)